-A decision of the Leadership Board, the TNEC, the TWSC, a joint committee, committee or sub-committee of the Leadership Board, not included in the Forward Plan can only be taken where:
+A key decision of the Leadership Board, the TNEC, the TWSC, a joint committee, committee or sub-committee of the Leadership Board, not included in the Forward Plan for the requisite 28 day period can only be taken where:

-a) the Monitoring Officer has notified the Chair, or Vice Chair, of the Overview and Scrutiny Committee in writing of the matter to be decided; and b) at least 5 clear days have elapsed between the agenda for the meeting, which includes the matter, being made available and the date of the meeting.
-The report will set out the reason why the matter could not be included on the Forward Plan and this reason will be recorded in the minutes of the meeting.
+- a) the Monitoring Officer has notified the Chair (or Vice Chair in their absence) of the Overview and Scrutiny Committee in writing of the matter to be decided; and - b) at least 5 clear days have elapsed between the agenda for the meeting, which includes the matter, being made available and the date of the meeting. - c) a notice of general exception will set out the reason why the matter could not be included on the Forward Plan and, a copy of this notice will be published on NECA's website and made available at each of NECA's offices. - d) the notice of general exception will be sent to the Chair of the Overview and Scrutiny Committee (and the Vice Chair in their absence) and the Chair and Vice Chairs of the Board or Committee which will determine the matter.